What Is a Landing Page?

 Unlike any other page on your website, the landing page’s objective is specific to the user and the campaign it is built for.
 This means it has a singular focus and is designed to minimize distractions.
 Given this targeted approach, landing pages are often impactful and help improve conversion rates for any campaign.

 Why to Optimize a Landing Page?

-There is a lot that has been written about creating better landing pages and you have most probably read a lot about landing page optimization tips to create better landing pages that gets higher conversion.
-So why the heck should you read this post as well?
-Because it underlines one important aspect, one secret that marketers like you and me forget when crunching numbers – listening to what the customer says.
+A lot has been written about creating better landing pages.
+You have probably read a lot about landing page optimization tips to create better landing pages that get higher conversion.
+So why should you read this post after all?

 Nobody would know about the positives and negatives of your website/landing page better than your customers.
-As mentioned already, you have to increase the positives and decrease the negatives and to do that; you need to know what they are.
-The easiest way of knowing them is asking your visitors about it.
+As mentioned, you have to increase the positives and decrease the negatives and to do that, you need to know what they are.
+The easiest way to know them is by asking your visitors about it.